Biden budget aims to cut deficits nearly $3T over 10 years

 That deficit reduction goal is significantly higher than the $2 trillion that Biden had promised in his State of the Union address last month.
 It also is a sharp contrast with House Republicans, who have called for a path to a balanced budget but have yet to offer a blueprint.

 The White House has consistently called into question Republicans' commitment to what it considers a sustainable federal budget.
-Administration officials have noted that the various tax plans and other policies previously backed by GOP lawmakers would add more than $2.7 trillion to the national debt over 10 years.
+Administration officials have noted that the various tax plans and other policies previously backed by GOP lawmakers would add roughly $3 trillion to the national debt over 10 years.

 Biden intends to discuss his budget proposal on Thursday in Philadelphia.
 The Associated Press reported the deficit reduction goal earlier Wednesday, citing an administration official speaking on the condition of anonymity.